The Basics: An Introduction to Factoring for New Referrers

 So What Is Factoring?

-Accounts Receivable Factoring or simply factoring, is a powerful financial tool used worldwide as a method of business finance and more specifically, to address the cash flow problems which arise when a business sells on “open terms” and provides terms of payment to customers.
-By “terms of payment”, we refer to the time one business grants to another to pay for goods delivered or services performed.
-It is important to understand that when one business allows a customer 30, 45, 60 days or longer to pay for a delivery or services, they are actually providing a type of inventory finance to that customer.
+Accounts Receivable Factoring or simply factoring, is a powerful financial tool used worldwide as a method of business finance and more specifically, to address the cash flow problems which arise when a business sells on “open terms” and provides attractive terms of payment to it’s customers.
+By “terms of payment”, we refer to the time one business actually grants to another business to remit payment for goods delivered or services performed.
+It is important to understand that when one business allows a customer 30, 45, 60 days or longer to pay for goods or a delivery of services, they are actually providing a type of inventory finance or a short-term loan to that customer.

 While certainly not a household word, factoring in the United States is an enormous industry with a current sales volume of approximately $130 billion annually.
 For many startup and “first stage” businesses having little access to traditional bank financing, factoring simply has no equal in its capacity to free up working capital for growth and business expansion.